-The Enhanced U.S. Large Company Portfolio (the "Portfolio") seeks, as its investment objective, to achieve a total return which exceeds the total return performance of the S&P 500® Index.
+The Enhanced U.S. Large Company Portfolio (the "Portfolio") seeks, as its investment objective, to achieve a total return which exceeds the total return performance of the S&P 500[®] Index.
 Total return comprises income and capital appreciation.

-This table describes the fees and expenses you may pay if you buy and hold shares of the Enhanced U.S. Large Company Portfolio.
+This table describes the fees and expenses you may pay if you buy, hold or sell shares of the Enhanced U.S. Large Company Portfolio.
+You may pay other fees, such as brokerage commissions and other fees to financial intermediaries, which are not reflected in the table and Example below.